Using predefined expressions to validate metadata elements

 - If necessary, configured element/expression pairs can be removed individually or in groups from the check by doing the following:

-- Individually selecting checks or selecting groups of checks with the SHIFT or CTRL keys in the Configured Expressions list.
+- individually selecting or selecting groups of checks with the shift or Ctrl keys in the Configured Expressions list.

-- Right-click a selected row and click Remove Selected to remove the selected expressions.
+- Right-click a selected row and choose Remove Selected to remove the selected expressions.